emmabostian/fem-design-systems/docs/animating-components.md

 ### useTransition

 `useTransition` is a bit more complex and will mount and unmount your elements from the DOM.
+It can also transition between different elements in the DOM (like in a photo album).

 To define your `useTransition` hook, you must define the `from`, `enter`, and `leave` attributes.